spine-tools/Spine-Toolbox/README.md

    Windows.
 Get it with *Microsoft C++ Build Tools*: https://visualstudio.microsoft.com/visual-cpp-build-tools/.
 (Earlier versions of Python use earlier versions of C++ libraries that should be available with Windows.)

-3. If you don't have git, Windows version can be found here: https://git-scm.com/download/win.
+3. If you don't have Git, Windows version can be found here: https://git-scm.com/download/win.

 4. Open a terminal (e.g., Command Prompt).
 Windows: If you will have issues with Python and/or git not found in the path, then you can add them to the environment variables manually.
 This can be done from Windows Control Panel (use find with 'environmental') or from a command prompt using `set PATH=%PATH%;[path-to-executable]` e.g. `set PATH=%PATH%;C:\Users\my_user_name\AppData\Local\Programs\Git\Cmd`.